zopyx/print-css-rocks/web/content/blog_2016-10-05-integrating-mathjax.rst

 Alternative solution
 --------------------

-There is another option to generate SVG from MathML or LaTeX using the ``text2svg`` script that comes from the NodeJS ``mathjax-node`` module.
-The approach is described `here
+There is another option for generating SVG from MathML or LaTeX using the ``text2svg`` script that comes from the NodeJS ``mathjax-node`` module.
+This approach is described `here
 <http://askubuntu.com/questions/33196/how-to-convert-latex-equations-to-svg#answer-762113>`_.
-The generated SVG files appear to be a bit strange.
-They render properly inside a browser but can not be displayed using standard image tools (at least on MacOSX).
+Note that the resulting SVG files appear a little strange.
+They render properly inside a browser, but cannot be displayed using standard image tools (at least on MacOSX).

 .. note::

-   This rendering approach is completely ignorant about PDF accessibility.
+   This rendering approach does not take PDF accessibility into account.